 "cls" should prefix the Class's description

 For a full list of prefixes for ActiveX Controls, see Microsoft's Visual Basic Control Naming Conventions

 Code Naming Standards: Summing it all up

 Adhering to a Code Naming Standard requires little effort.
 Trying to enforce a Standard some years after creation requires massive effort.
-Deleting or renaming fields in a Table can easily break an Access database system.
+Deleting or renaming fields in a Table can easily break an Access database Application.

 A Code Naming Standard is essential in making your Access Database projects easy to read, more reliable and easily maintainable.